zalenix/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="overview-performance-configuration-what-is-percentiledurationthresholdinmilliseconds"></a>
 #### What is percentileDurationThresholdInMilliseconds

+This is the minimum duration (in milliseconds) above which if [Weighted duration](#overview-performance-configuration-when-do-the-alerts-trigger) is calcuated, then it will fire an alert for affected user count more than `minAffectedUserCount`.

-This is the minimum duration (in milliseconds) when {percentile}% of users is above the {percentileDurationThresholdInMilliseconds}.
+This is also __half__ the minimum duration (in milliseconds) above which if [Weighted duration](#overview-performance-configuration-when-do-the-alerts-trigger) is calcuated, then it will fire an alert for affected user count more than `bottomMinAffectedUserCount`.

 <a name="overview-performance-configuration-what-is-minaffectedusercount"></a>
 #### What is minAffectedUserCount

-This is the minimum number of users whose load duration is above {percentileDurationThresholdInMilliseconds}.
+This is the minimum number of users whose load duration is above `percentileDurationThresholdInMilliseconds`.

+This is used as a threshold to trigger an alert if the [Weighted duration](#overview-performance-configuration-when-do-the-alerts-trigger) is greater than the `percentileDurationThresholdInMilliseconds` defined.

 <a name="overview-performance-configuration-what-is-bottomminaffectedusercount"></a>
 #### What is bottomMinAffectedUserCount

+This is the minimum number of users whose load duration is above __double__ the `percentileDurationThresholdInMilliseconds`.

-This is used as a threshold to trigger an alert if the {percentile} defined is greater than or equal to __double__ the {percentileThreshold} defined.
+This is used as a threshold to trigger an alert if the [Weighted duration](#overview-performance-configuration-when-do-the-alerts-trigger) is greater than __double__ the `percentileDurationThresholdInMilliseconds` defined.

 > This is defaulted to 20% of {minAffectedUserCount}.